jadecobra/python_tdd_exercises/CLASSES.md

 ### <span style="color:green">**GREEN**</span>: make it pass

-update `ClassWithAttributes` with attributes sto make the tests pass
+update `ClassWithAttributes` with attributes to make the tests pass
 ```python